 Shipments of used personal effects are not usually applicable to taxes, and door to door shipments within the EU are not subject to customs clearance procedures at the moment.

-Door to door delivery restrictions on dangerous or hazardous goods
+Door to door delivery of dangerous and hazardous goods

 It’s worth remembering that all door to door shipments by air are subject to normal air freight restrictions.